chemics/chemics.github.io/_index.md

 highlight_name: true
 ---

-Hi, welcome to my homepage!
-I am Ziqi Wang, currently a Ph.D. student in theoretical chemistry at University of Pennsylvania.
-Before starting my Ph.D. program, I finished my undergraduate study and received BSc in Chemistry (chemical physics division) at University of Science and Technology of China (USTC).
+I am Ziqi Wang, currently a Ph.D. student majoring in theoretical chemistry at University of Pennsylvania.
+Before that, I finished my undergraduate study and received BSc in Chemistry (chemical physics division) at University of Science and Technology of China (USTC).

-My research interests are mainly in quantum dynamics of atomic and molecular systems, with a special focus on energy and electron transfer in elementary chemical processes.
+My research interests are mainly in quantum dynamics of atomic and molecular systems, with a special focus on energy transfer in elementary chemical processes.

 You can contact me by email or through [Contact](#contact) section.